-(TRENTON) — Legislation sponsored by Assembly Majority Leader Lou Greenwald, and Assembly Democrats Cleopatra G. Tucker, Gordon M. Johnson, Daniel J. Benson, Wayne P. DeAngelo, Gilbert “Whip” L. Wilson to encourage Veterans and members of the Armed forces to pursue higher education goals that would better prepare them for today’s work force advances after 74-0 vote Monday by the Assembly.
+(TRENTON) – An Assembly panel recently advanced legislation sponsored by Assembly Democrats Lou Greenwald, Cleopatra G. Tucker, Gordon M. Johnson, Daniel J. Benson, Wayne P. DeAngelo, Gilbert “Whip” L. Wilson to encourage Veterans and members of the Armed forces to pursue higher education goals that would better prepare them for today’s work force.

-The measure is one of several the Assembly Democrats have collectively supported to reinvigorate economic development throughout the state, including job creation, training and education.
+The Assembly Democrats have collectively supported a number of measures promoting economic development throughout the state, including job creation, training and education.

 “These are real-life heroes who too often come home to face financial troubles despite their great sacrifice to our nation,” said Majority Leader Greenwald (D-Camden, Burlington).
 “A college education is the gateway to a better future, so this simple step is the right thing to do for our veterans and members of the Armed Forces.

 “Our military deserve every break we can give them for their enduring service to our country,” said Tucker (D-Essex).
 “An opportunity to further their education will help them to continue making invaluable contributions to our country.”

 “Our veterans and military are the pride of our nation,” said Gordon M. Johnson (D-Bergen) “These men and women have defended our freedom with bravery and courage.
 So let’s do what we can to help them achieve their education goals.”